gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 ## Introduction

 This is a reference for upgrading your site from Gatsby 4 to Gatsby 5.
+Version 5 introduces the Slices API and Partial Hydration.
+Slices unlock up to 90% reduction in build duration for content changes in highly shared components, Partial Hydration allows you to ship only the necessary JavaScript to the browser.
+If you're curious what's new, head over to the [v5.0 release notes](/docs/reference/release-notes/v5.0/).

 ## Table of Contents